- 8 tablespoons Balti Paste

 - 1 egg yolk whisked with a little egg white (pastry egg wash)

-- First Marinade the chicken thighs, slather the curry paste all over, wrap in tinfoil, and pop in the fridge for at least 4 hours (overnight is better)
+- First marinade the chicken thighs, slather the curry paste all over, wrap in tinfoil, and pop in the fridge overnight

-- Remove all the meat from the bones (discard the skin) off the chicken and leave on a plate to cool further.
-Remember to reserve the meat juices produced from cooking.
+- Remove all the meat from the bones (discard the skin) and leave on a plate to cool further.
+Remember to reserve the meat juices produced from cooking in a separate jug

 - To make the sauce for the filling in a large saucepan fry the shallots and garlic in butter until soft over a medium/low heat for 5 mins.
 Add the chillies, flour, garam masala, curry powder, curry paste, ginger and ground cumin and mix quickly into a paste.